cybort18/SIAGA/README.md

 ## 🌟 Project Overview

-**PH-AIC (Project Hackathon - AI Innovation Comfest)** is an innovative AI-powered system designed to revolutionize how cities handle medical emergencies and public health incidents.
+**SIAGA** is an innovative AI-powered system designed to revolutionize how cities handle medical emergencies and public health incidents.
 Our vision is to create smarter, safer, and more resilient urban healthcare systems through real-time data analysis.

 ### The Role of this Repository

-This repository contains the **standalone AI Engine** that serves as the "brain" for the PH-AIC project.
+This repository contains the **standalone AI Engine** that serves as the "brain" for the SIAGA project.
 It is a backend service responsible for all machine learning inference.
 It exposes a robust API that the main frontend application consumes.

 *   **Frontend & Main Project Repository:** [Link to your teammate's GitHub repository here]